-PPS is committed to ensuring that your information is secure with us and with third parties who act on our behalf.
-These third parties include MasterCard, card manufacturers, suppliers of identity validation services, IVR and call recording (telephone) suppliers and Countingup.
-We use many tools to make sure that your information remains confidential and accurate and we may monitor or record calls, emails, text messages or other communications in order to protect you and us.
+PPS is committed to ensuring that your information is secure and with third parties who act on our behalf.
+These third parties include Mastercard, card manufacturers, suppliers of identity validation services, IVR and call recording (telephone) suppliers and Countingup.
+PPS uses many tools to make sure that your information remains confidential and accurate and may monitor or record calls, emails, text messages or other communications in order to protect you and them.

-We don’t keep your information for longer than we need to, which is usually up to 7 years after the end of the relationship or upon termination of the contract, unless we are required to keep it longer (for example due to a court order or investigation by law enforcement agencies or regulators).
+PPS will not keep your information for longer than it is needed, which is usually up to 7 years in the United Kingdom and up to 10 years in the EEA after the end of the relationship or upon termination of the contract, unless required to keep it longer (for example due to a court order or investigation by law enforcement agencies or regulators).

-You have certain legal rights to control what we do with your information.
+You have certain legal rights to control what PPS does with your information.
 These include:

-Access You have a right to access the personal information we hold about you
+- Access: You have a right to access the personal information PPS holds about you

-Restriction on processing You have a right to request us to restrict a processing of your personal information
+- Restriction on processing: You have a right to request PPS to restrict the processing of your personal information

 To exercise any of your legal rights, you can email PPS at email@example.com or you can write to PPS DPO at PO Box 3883, Swindon SN3 9EA.

-If you wish to raise a complaint on how we have handled your personal information, you can contact our Data Protection Officer.
-We hope that we can address any concerns you may have, but if we fail to address your complaint you can contact the Information Commissioner’s Office (https://ico.org.uk/).
+If you wish to raise a complaint on how PPS have handled your personal information, you can contact its Data Protection Officer and address any concerns you may have.
+If PPS fails to address your complaint you can contact the Information Commissioner’s Office (https://ico.org.uk/).

 PPS will use your personal information to help decide if your accounts may be being used for fraud or money-laundering.
-We may detect that an account is being used in ways that fraudsters work.
-Or we may notice that an account is being used in a way that is unusual.
-If we think there is a risk of fraud, we may stop activity on the accounts or refuse access to them.
-We might also check and share your information with fraud prevention agencies.
-If fraud is identified or suspected, these agencies may keep a record of that information and we may refuse to provide any services.
+PPS may detect that an account is being used in ways that bad actors operate.
+Or PPS may notice that an account is being used in a way that is unusual.
+If PPS thinks there is a risk of fraud, it may stop activity on the accounts or refuse access to them.
+PPS might also check and share your information with fraud prevention agencies.
+If fraud is identified or suspected, these agencies may keep a record of that information and PPS may refuse to provide any services.
 Law enforcement agencies may access and use this information.

-If you choose not to give us your personal information, it may mean that we cannot perform services needed to run your Card.
-It could mean that we cancel your Card or services you have with us.
+If you choose not to give PPS your personal information, it may mean that they cannot perform services needed to run your Account and result in the closure/termination of the Account and services you have with Countingup.